GoogleCloudPlatform/bank-of-anthos/README.md

 - **Workload Identity**: [See these instructions.](/docs/workload-identity.md)
 - **Cloud SQL**: [See these instructions](/extras/cloudsql) to replace the in-cluster databases with hosted Google Cloud SQL.
-- **Multi Cluster with Cloud SQL**: [See these instructions](/extras/cloudsql-multicluster) to replicate the app across two regions using GKE, Multi Cluster Ingress, and Google Cloud SQL.
+- **Multi-Cluster with Cloud SQL**: [See these instructions](/extras/cloudsql-multicluster) to replicate the app across two regions using GKE, Multi-Cluster Ingress, and Google Cloud SQL.
 - **Istio**: [See these instructions](/extras/istio) to configure an IngressGateway.
 - **Anthos Service Mesh**: ASM requires Workload Identity to be enabled in your GKE cluster.
 [See the workload identity instructions](/docs/workload-identity.md) to configure and deploy the app.
 Then, apply `extras/istio/` to your cluster to configure frontend ingress.
 - **Java Monolith (VM)**: We provide a version of this app where the three Java microservices are coupled together into one monolithic service, which you can deploy inside a VM (eg. Google Compute Engine).
 See the [ledgermonolith](/src/ledgermonolith) directory.